popsolutions/openventilator/05_Electronics/SpartanControl/README.md

 ![12-pos switch](images/12-pos_switches_and_diodes_2.jpg)

 _The 12-position switches for inspiratory and expiratory speeds, as seen from the side.
-Multiple switch paths are put in parellel to be able to handle a larger current._
+Multiple switch paths are put in parallel to be able to handle a larger current._